 All SLOs MUST include the following basic components: Population These are the students assigned to the course section(s) in this SLO - all students who are assigned to the course section(s) must be included in the SLO.
 (Full class rosters of all students must be provided for all included course sections.)
-All 7-9 th grade students at Ridgecrest Academy. to a course or to specific priority standards? covered?
-Common Core/National/State standard onal texts critically, develop claims and suppor 'S ELA Learning Standards: 8th grade Lograina RI.7.1- Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+All 7-9 th grade students at Ridgecrest Academy.
+What is being taught over the instructional period to a course or to specific priority standards?
+Students will be taught how to read informatio students will be assessed on the following NY 7th grade Learning RI.7.1- Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 RI.8.1- Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.
 RI.9-10.1- Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
-Learning Content RI.7.8- Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
+Content RI.7.8- Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
 RI.8.8- Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is valid and the evidence is relevant and sufficient, identify false statements and fallacious reasoning.
 RI.9-10.8- Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is valid and the evidence is relevant and sufficient, identify false statements and fallacious reasoning.
 W.7.1- Write arguments to support claims with clear reasons and relevant evidence.
 W.8.1- Write arguments to support claims with clear reasons and relevant evidence.
 W.9-10.1- Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
 W.7.4- Produce clear and coherent writing in which the development, organization, and style are appropriate to the task, purpose, and audience.
 W.8.4- Produce clear and coherent writing in which the development, organization, and style are appropriate to the task, purpose, and audience.
 W.9-10.4- Produce clear and coherent writing in which the development, organization, and style are appropriate to the task, purpose, and audience.